JuliaDynamics/NetworkDynamics.jl/docs/src/getting_started_with_DDEs.md

 However, the internal vertex dynamics are now determined by the time-delayed equation $\dot v_i(t) = - v_i(t-\tau)$ and are described in the vertex function with help of the history array $h_v$ containing the past values of the vertex variables.
 ```@example DDEVertex
 function delaydiffusionvertex!(dv, v, edges, h_v, p, t)
-   # h_v is the history array of the vertex variables
    dv .= -h_v
    sum_coupling!(dv, edges)
    nothing